 Treating Writing as Merit

 Writing does not earn favor with God.
 Christ alone secures acceptance.
-If journaling becomes performance, it must be corrected.
+Journaling must remain a servant, not a measure of righteousness.

 Ignoring Scripture

-If entries contain feelings without biblical grounding, formation becomes unstable.
+If entries are driven by feelings without biblical grounding, formation becomes unstable.
 Scripture must lead reflection.

 Remaining Vague

 Vague confession protects pride.
-Clear language exposes it.
-Consequently, precision strengthens repentance.
+Specific language strengthens repentance and clarity.

 Seeking Novelty